Ninoy Aquino: Funeral

 Hours after the assassination, Aquino's remains were autopsied at Loyola Memorial Chapels in Makati.
-On the following day, his remains lay in state for eight days, his clothes unchanged, and no effort was made to disguise a bullet wound that had disfigured his face.
-In an interview with Aquino's mother, Aurora, she told the funeral parlor not to apply makeup nor embalm her son, to see "what they did to my son".
-Thousands of supporters flocked to see the bloodied body of Aquino, which took place at the Aquino household in Times Street, West Triangle, Quezon City, for eight days.
-Aquino's wife, Corazon Aquino, and children Ballsy, Pinky, Viel, Noynoy, and Kris arrived the day after the assassination.
-Aquino's funeral procession on August 31 lasted from 9 a.m., when his funeral mass was held at Santo Domingo Church in Santa Mesa Heights, Quezon City, with the Cardinal Archbishop of Manila, Jaime Sin officiating, to 9 p.m., when his body was interred at the Manila Memorial Park.
+Aquino's wife, Cory, was still in Boston when she was informed of the assassination through telephone by Japanese congressman and family friend Shintaro Ishihara.
+On the following day, his remains lay in state at the Aquino household in Times Street, Quezon City for several days, with his clothes unchanged, and no effort was made to disguise a bullet wound that had disfigured his face.
+His remains were also transferred to the Santo Domingo Church during that period.
+In an interview with Aquino's mother, Aurora, she told the funeral parlor not to apply makeup nor embalm her son, to show "what they did to my son".
+Aquino's wife, Cory, and children Ballsy, Pinky, Viel, Noynoy, and Kris arrived in the Philippines on August 23.
+His remains were later brought to Tarlac on August 29 for a funeral in Concepcion and at the Hacienda Luisita Chapel.
+Thousands of supporters flocked to see the bloodied body of Aquino.

+Aquino's remains were returned to Metro Manila for a final funeral procession on August 31.
+It lasted from 9 a.m., when his funeral mass was held at Santo Domingo Church, with the Cardinal Archbishop of Manila, Jaime Sin officiating, to 9 p.m., when his body was interred at the Manila Memorial Park in Parañaque.
 More than two million people lined the streets for the procession.
 Some stations like the church-sponsored Radio Veritas and DZRH were the only stations to cover the entire ceremony.

 Jovito Salonga, then head of the Liberal Party, referred to Aquino as "the greatest president we never had", adding:

 Ninoy was getting impatient in Boston, he felt isolated by the flow of events in the Philippines.
 In early 1983, Marcos was seriously ailing, the Philippine economy was just as rapidly declining, and insurgency was becoming a serious problem.
 Ninoy thought that by coming home he might be able to persuade Marcos to restore democracy and somehow revitalize the Liberal Party.

-Aquino was interred at the Manila Memorial Park, Parañaque.